thegoodideaco/visualizing-hierarchies/src/router/visual-theory/gestalts.md

 Our brain is capable of generating whole forms, particularly with respect to the visual recognition of global figures instead of just collections of simpler and unrelated elements (points, lines, curves, etc.).

-When we visually perceieve information, our brain helps us by using **shortcuts** to process it as a `whole`, even when parts are missing.
+When we visually perceive information, our brain helps us by using **shortcuts** to process it as a `whole`, even when parts are missing.

-This is particulary interesting in respect to Design and UX, as most of these principles have become well known laws of UX.
+This is particularly interesting in respect to Design and UX, as most of these principles have become well known laws of UX.

 ## Structured Design